-Components are provided from in front and tools are all within 40 cm of the worker, enabling them to get on with their work close at hand without twisting to look or walking around.
+Components are provided from in front and tools are all within 40 cm of the worker, enabling them to get on with their work close at hand without twisting to look or walking around

 The system brings down the tools needed at the time they are needed.
-Four wasteful movements-crouching. walking, reaching, and searching-
+Four wasteful movements-crouching, walking, reaching, and searchinghave been improved.